itpplasma/GORILLA/README.md

 ## Tests and Coverage

 Tests are implemented with pFUnit.
 The generation of coverage files are done with the compiler option `--coverage` and the evaluation of the files is implemented with lcov.
-To see the coverage report, build with `cmake` and open `index.html` in the folder /BUILD/COVERAGE or take a look in the github workflows `Ubuntu` or `Mac`.
+To see the coverage report, build with `build_coverage.x` and open `index.html` in the folder /BUILD/COVERAGE or take a look in the github workflows `Ubuntu` or `Mac`.

 ## Contributing